rithinnagaraj/rithinnagaraj.github.io/content/posts/grokking-neural-fourier-circuits/index.md

 # Training

-We train this model using an arbitrary number of epochs until we obtain rapid generalization, we will check for this using early stopping, by stopping the training once the model obtains a validation accuracy of 97.5%.
+We train this model using an arbitrary number of epochs until we obtain rapid generalization, we will check for this using early stopping, by stopping the training once the model obtains a validation accuracy of 97.5% or more.

 ![Alt text](training_run.png "Training Run")